aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 }
 ```

-`options.minValue`: Date or time, depending on `nameOfField.type`.
+`options.minValue`: Date, time or datetime, depending on `nameOfField.type`.
-                    The earliest date or time the data can be.
+                    The earliest date, time or datetime the data can be.

-`options.maxValue`: Date or time, depending on `nameOfField.type`.
+`options.maxValue`: Date, time or datetime, depending on `nameOfField.type`.
-                    The latest date or time the data can be.
+                    The latest date, time or datetime the data can be.

 `options.requireResponse`: Required Boolean.
 True or false that an input is required.
 This key is different to `rules.requireIf` in that it is a true boolean and not dependent on a condition - it is always either true or false.